 Gopher Appearance

-Gophers, also known as pocket gophers, are burrowing pests named for the fur-lined pockets in their cheeks.
+Gophers, also known as pocket gophers, are burrowing rodents named for the fur-lined pockets in their cheeks.
 Other rodents also have this feature, though gophers’ pouches open on the outside.
 The pests are excellent at tunneling due to their strong claws, short limbs, loose skin, and small eyes and ears.
-Most gophers have some shade of gray or brown fur while their tails have little to no hair at all.
+Most gophers have some shade of gray or brown fur, while their tails have little to no hair at all.
 Gophers use their large and ever-growing front teeth to break up soil and rocks while they dig.

 Typical Gopher Damage